Community Wood Smoke Reduction Program

 The Fraser Valley Regional District (FVRD) manages a region-wide Wood Smoke Reduction Program.
 The program is operated at a community level through grants provided by the provincial government.

-The program's objective is to improve air quality in the region by lowering wood smoke emissions and to provide FVRD residents with information about cleaner and safer wood burning techniques.
+The program's objective is to improve air quality in the region by lowering wood smoke emissions and to provide residents with information about cleaner and safer wood burning techniques.

 New wood-burning appliances are proven to burn 1/3 less wood, reduce emissions by up to 70%, and significantly reduce the risk of chimney fires.